Stop, drop, and roll: Learn the many ways to prevent home fires

 “The number one cause of home-related fatalities nationwide are fires that are attributed to smoking materials,” says Brown.
 “So when somebody is smoking cigarettes or a cigar, oftentimes they like to sit down and relax and if they are too relaxed they fall asleep and the cigarette catches fire to the furniture that may be there.”

 Being attentive to what you’re doing and your surroundings is key, but there are more ways to prevent fires.
-Making sure that your household has an escape plan, working smoke alarms and even sleeping with the door closed are ways to lessen the risk.
+Making sure that your household has an escape plan, working smoke alarms or a fire alarm system installation, and even sleeping with the door closed are ways to lessen the risk.
 They are tools that can be used if you find yourself in a dangerous situation.

 According to Brown, it is essential to take these precautions because the chances of escaping unharmed have gotten shorter.
 “Between the materials in these items, fires burn much hotter and much faster nowadays.
 Years ago when you had five, six, or seven minutes to get out you would have about as much as two minutes now.
 You could have as little as two minutes to get you and your entire family out to safety.”